MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 *Administrator* means the Administrator of the Rural Housing Service, the Rural Utilities Service, or the Rural Business-Cooperative Service (or the applicable Service's successor), as applicable, within the Rural Development mission area of the U.S. Department of Agriculture (USDA).

 *Affiliate* means a person that is connected with or controlled by another organization.
-Factors such as ownership, management, current and previous relationships with or ties to another person, and contractual relationships, will be considered in determining whether affiliation exists.
-Affiliation is determined using the principles outlined in 13 CFR 121.103.
+Factors such as ownership, management, current and previous relationships with or ties to another person, and contractual relationships, may be considered in determining whether affiliation exists.
+Affiliation is determined using the principles outlined in 13 CFR 121.301(f).

 *Agency* means USDA Rural Development, which includes the Rural Housing Service; the Rural Utilities Service; and the Rural Business-Cooperative Service or their successors.